arnold-c/OutbreakDetection/manuscript/manuscript.typ

 This allows for conclusions to be made about the surveillance system as a whole, rather than just single components.

 = Results
-The threshold that maximized surveillance accuracy depends on diagnostic test characteristics, the testing rate, and the structure of the non-measles noise (@tbl-optimal-thresholds).
+The threshold that maximized surveillance accuracy depends on diagnostic test characteristics, the testing rate, and the structure of the non-measles noise (@tbl_od-optimal-thresholds).
 When the average noise incidence was 8 times higher than the average measles incidence ($Lambda (8)$), the optimal threshold ranged between 1 and 7 test-positive cases per day.
-Not surprisingly, the biggest driver of this difference was the testing rate; as a large fraction of suspected cases are tested, the optimal threshold increases monotonically for all test and noise types (@tbl-optimal-thresholds).
+Not surprisingly, the biggest driver of this difference was the testing rate; as a larger fraction of suspected cases are tested, the optimal threshold increases monotonically for all test and noise types (@tbl_od-optimal-thresholds).

 The maximal attainable surveillance accuracy at the optimal threshold depends strongly on the structure and magnitude of the background noise.
 For Poisson noise, at all magnitudes, the maximum surveillance accuracy increases rapidly from 65% at 10% testing of suspected cases, to $approx$ 90% accuracy at $gt.eq$ 20% testing, for all test types (@fig-accuracy).